nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ### Filtering foods: `filter`

 For users to filter the foods by their calorie content.
-The user needs to input the lower and higher bound that they want to filter by.
+The user inputs the lower and higher bound that they want to filter the food by, in terms of the calorie content of the food.
+* The lower bound and higher bound should be in 'float' format

+The list of food within the range will then be displayed, from which the user can choose from.

 Format: `filter`